Quarff

 Quarff is a small village on Mainland in the Shetland Islands in Scotland.
 It is located on the main A970 road, 5 mi south of Shetland's only town, Lerwick.
-The village is spread along a classic glacial valley that runs east–west across the island between high hills to north and south, with centres of population at Easter Quarff which is near the main road and the east coast, and Wester Quarff which is 11/2 miles (2.4 km) west and faces the Atlantic Ocean.
+The village is spread along a glacial valley that runs east–west across the island between high hills to north and south, with centres of population at Easter Quarff which is near the main road and the east coast, and Wester Quarff which is 11/2 miles (2.4 km) west and faces the Atlantic Ocean.
 A narrow road runs along the valley between the two.

 History

 The name "Quarff" comes from Old Norse "Hvervi" and means a bending shape(John Stewart - Shetland Place-names Page 175).
 The north hill does indeed have a bend shape.
 The village has long been a site where goods and boats could be transported between the east and west coast, avoiding what would otherwise be a sea journey of about 40 mi round Sumburgh Head.
 Sir John Sinclair reported in 1794 that "The people of Quarff are frequently employed in transporting goods from one side of the country to the other, which brings them in considerable sums."

 In 1830, when the church was built, the villagers were reported to be mostly sea fishermen, catching cod, ling and herring.
 They also cultivated small patches of land, growing potatoes and corn.

 There is evidence of Stone Age occupation in the area.
 In 1900 a local crofter excavated a mound on his croft and found a stone slab covering a stone-lined chamber containing a skull and a bowl.
 Similar chambers were found in the locality.